About

 Before Fame

 He earned his first degree from the University of St Andrews before studying divinity at the University of Edinburgh.
-He served as a chaplain for nearly 10 years until he committed himself to literary endeavors in 1754.
+He served as a chaplain for nearly 10 years until he committed himself to literary endeavors in the year 1754.
 He later became a professor of natural, mental, and moral philosophy.

 Trivia